 If you wish to have an observatory added to the standard list, or to

 refine the coordinates of a listed observatory, email the necessary

 Click on the box to the left of each moon that you wish to include in the

 Click on the box to the left of each ring that you wish to include in

 the diagram.
 Rings appear as gray vertical stripes on the plot.
 For

-plotting purposes, the main rings are shown extending from the A Ring's
+plotting purposes, the rings are shown extending all the way down to

 Node Tools |